a-shine/pm-for-startups/deck2.md

 ![Cartoon showing the evolution of Jidoka.
 Going from a simple manufacturing process to a sophisticated automated process.](https://www.lean.org/wp-content/uploads/2020/07/jidoka.gif)

+Notes:

+- Anecdote of the technician in the packing factory
+- A famous packaging company had this issue in their packing process where due to a fault in the line, some boxes were not filled.
+They needed a way to prevent those boxes from making their way to the end of the line to be loaded into trucks.
+- They spent millions hiring an engineering consultancy to look into the problem and how the fix could be automated using extra sensors
+- In the meantime they asked someone on the factory floor to sit by the line and manually check and remove empty boxes
+- While the engineering consultancy were testing prototypes and running late on the project, the person on the factory floor, out of sheer boredom, figured out: if he just put the fan he was using to cool himself facing the line, the lighter empty boxes would simply be blown off while the heavier filled boxes stayed.
+- Moral of the story is to allow for inelegant intervention from everyone!
+Trust and respect the workforce!

 --

 #### 7 principles of Lean manufacturing